pratik-2707/pratik-2707/Readme.md

 ## About Me -
 - I am Pratik Bhagat, final-year student at [Indian Institute of Information Technology, Sri City](http://www.iiits.ac.in/) in CSE department.
-- I am interested in learning Algorithms and Data Structures
+- I am interested in learning Algorithms and Data Structures I am a dedicated and proficient individual with a passion for software development.
+With a solid foundation in C++, Java, and ReactJS, I excel in problem-solving, data structures, and algorithms.
+One of my notable achievements includes qualifying for Google Kickstart rounds and Meta Hackercup, advancing to the later stages in each competition.
+Additionally, I have achieved global ranks under 300 in programming contests worldwide, showcasing my proficiency in competitive coding.
+Furthermore, my ability to conserve time and optimize workflows allows me to efficiently tackle complex coding challenges and deliver high-quality solutions.

 ## Experience
 - Contributor in [Hactoberfest]